insomnyawolf/ProjectHED/README.md

 I'm going to update this later.

+# Download

+[Click here](https://github.com/MoeChezzy/ProjectHED/releases) to go to the Releases page!

 # Donate

 I love you.
 [Click here](https://www.paypal.me/moechezzy) to donate to me via PayPal. :3c